waggle-sensor/edge-plugins/plugin-training-unet/README.md

 docker logs -f ${DOCKER_IMAGE_NAME}
 ```

-After the training is completed checkpoint models and logs can be found in `/data/${MODEL_NAME}` on the host machine.
-The logs stored in csv file, and users can handle the data as they familiar with.
+After the training is completed checkpoint models and logs can be found in `${PATH_TO_CHECKPOINT}` on the host machine.
+The logs stored in `${PATH_TO_LOGS}` as tensorboard and csv file, and users can handle the data as they familiar with.

 ### Test the Model

-1) Preparing Inference Configuration
+1) Inference Configuration

-- `config.list` (or other file name that user named) is a file containing configuration of the inference as shown below; user can modify configuration for their use (The possible pair of backbone and fcn are: `{resnet, 101}, {resnet, 50}:
+User can change parameters that are listed below as input arguments:
 ```
-{
-    "backbone": "resnet",
-    "fcn": "101",
-    "output_dir": "output",
-    "model": "resnet_fcn101.pth.tar",
-    "mode": "test"
-}
+## for both train and inference
+'-d', '--mode', dest='mode', type=str, default='train', help='Mode to run the U-Net, train or infer'
+'-s', '--scale', dest='scale', type=float, default=0.5, help='Downscaling factor of the images'
+'--n_classes', type=int, default=1, help='Number of classes in the segmentation'

+## for inference
+'-m', '--model', metavar='FILE', help='Specify the file in which the model is stored' '-i', '--input', metavar='INPUT', default='/data/test/', help='Folder to read input images' '-o', '--output', metavar='OUTPUT', default='/train/output/', help='Folder to save ouput images' '-n', '--no-save', action='store_true', default=False, help='Do not save the output masks' '-t', '--mask-threshold', type=float, default=0.5, help='Minimum probability value to consider a mask pixel white')
 ```

 2) Trained model

-The plugin requires a base fcn model with regard to what the user is tyring to inference.
-The host machine will automatically download the model from PyTorch server.
-Based on the fcn net, the inference script adds weight from the model that user adds on configuration file, `config.list`.
-It assumes that the model is stored in the folder where `config.list` is.

-- `model` in the configuration is a path to a prerained PyTorch model.
+The plugin can load a pre-trained model.
+If users want to provide a pre-trained model, the path of the pretrained model can be provided through `-f` or `--load` argument for training, and `-m` or `--model` argument for inference.

 3) Preparing Images

-The plugin requires an image for inference, and it assumes that the image is stored in `test/images` folder under the folder where `config.list` is.
+The plugin requires a folder that containes images for inference, and it assumes that the image is stored in `test/images`.

 **All of the files and folders must be in one folder, and the folder needs to be mounted as `/data`.
 The Docker image assumes that the config.list and the trained model are in under `/data`** like below:

 ```
-foler
+input foler
- ├─ test
+ └─ test
- │     └─ images
+       └─ images
- │           ├─ image1
+             ├─ image1
- │           ├─ image2
+             ├─ image2
+             └─ ...

+output folder
+ └─ checkpoints
+         ├─ checkpoint1
+         ├─ checkpoint2
- │           └─ ...
+         └─ ...

+ output image folder
+   └─ output images
+         ├─ output1
- ├─ class_names.list
+         ├─ output2
- └─ config.list
+         └─ ...
 ```

 4) Inference